Usdz File Format Specification

 The UsdzFileFormat includes helper API's for introspecting and extracting data from a package, as well as tailored wrappings of the zip API functions for creating and adding files to an package that satisfy the usdz layout constraints.
 The toolset also includes:

-- usdzip - a command-line program that accepts either an explicit list of files to package, or when provided the --asset option, will "localize" the named USD file, discovering all (recursively) referenced files, updating the references to point to their new, package-relative locations, and create a new usdz package. usdzip can also list the contents of a package file, and unpack it.
+- usdzip - a command-line program that accepts either an explicit list of files to package, or when provided the --asset or --arkitAsset options, will "localize" the named USD file, discovering all (recursively) referenced files, updating the references to point to their new, package-relative locations, and create a new usdz package.
+The reason for a "–arkitAsset" option separate from "–asset" is that usdz files intended for transmission to iOS devices support a more limited subset of USD functionality. usdzip can also list the contents of a package file, and optionally validate the contents as they are being packaged.
+Usdz files can be unpacked using any zip/unzip program.

 - usdcat, usdedit - as described above, these utilities will operate on the defaultLayer of a usdz package.

-- usdvalidate - (coming soon) - will validate the contents of a package (or any other USD format) ; for usdz files specifically, usdvalidate can be made to enforce stricter "web-compliant" rules that disallow certain advanced USD features that web-browsers do not yet support.
+- usdchecker - will validate the contents of a package (or any other USD format) ; for usdz files specifically, the usdchecker option --arkit will make usdchecker enforce stricter "web-compliant" rules that disallow certain advanced USD features that web-browsers do not yet support.